bhisaac/5eFP/5eFP-SRD.md

 ## Bolster

-Some spells and special abilities confer bolster, a special pool of points used as a buffer against damage.
+Some spells and special abilities confer bolster, a special pool of points used as a buffer against wounds.

-When you have a bolster pool and take damage, the bolster points are lost first, and any leftover damage carries over.
-For example, if you have bolster 1 and take 3 damage, you lose bolster and then take 2 damage.
+When you have a bolster pool and take 1 or more wounds, you first reduce the number of wounds received by your bolster pool.
+Any leftover wounds carry over.
+For example, if you have bolster 1 and take 3 wounds, you lose bolster and then take 2 wounds.

 Healing can’t restore a bolster pool, and they can’t be added together.
 If you have a bolster pool and receive more, you decide whether to keep the bolster pool you have or to gain the new one.
 For example, if a spell grants you bolster 1 when you already have bolster 2, you can have 1 or 2, not 3.

 If you are at MAX Wounds, receiving a bolster pool doesn’t restore you to consciousness or stabilize you.
-Your bolster can still absorb damage directed at you while you’re in that state, but only true healing can save you.
+Only true healing can save you.

 Unless a feature that grants you bolster has a duration, your bolster pool lasts until they’re depleted or until the end of the game session.